FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 ---
-title: How to fix color banding
+title: How to (and how not to) fix color banding
 permalink: "/{{ page.fileSlug }}/"
 date: 2023-10-19
 last_modified: 2023-12-25